IBM/doframework/README.md

 ```
 $ kamel delete source-data source-inputs
 ```
+If that doesn't work, try shutting down `ray`.

 ---------------

 ## SSH Unavailable
-Running the bash script `doframework-setup.sh`, you may encounter the following
+Running the bash script `doframework-setup.sh`, or the `ray up` command, you may encounter the following
 ```
 Error from server (BadRequest): pod rayvens-cluster-head-mcsfh does not have a host assigned
     SSH still not available (Exit Status 1): kubectl -n ray exec -it rayvens-cluster-head-mcsfh -- bash --login -c -i 'true && source ~/.bashrc && export OMP_NUM_THREADS=1 PYTHONWARNINGS=ignore && (uptime)', retrying in 5 seconds.